mondeja/mkdocs-include-markdown-plugin/README.md

 - <a name="include_encoding" href="#include_encoding">#</a>
   **encoding** (_'utf-8'_): Specify the encoding of the included file.
   If not defined `'utf-8'` will be used.
+- <a name="include_replace" href="#include_replace">#</a>
+  **replace**: Replaces text in the include content.
+This translates a json string to a List where the first element is replaced by the second element.
+  A List of Lists can be given for multiple replacements.

 ##### Examples